Criminal Court Case Process

 There are numerous steps involved in a criminal case and the legal process is often complicated.
 A criminal defense attorney from our Los Angeles-area law firm will provide personalized guidance to you through the duration of your case because we feel it is our obligation and duty to keep clients prepared for every possible eventuality.

 After a defendant has been charged and arrested, the case is referred to the District Attorney (DA) of the appropriate jurisdiction for review.
 The case submission details the crime or crimes that the defendant is charged with and the evidence against him or her.
 After a case has been submitted to the office of the District Attorney by the police, it is the responsibility of the DA’s office to review the case and determine if it is fit for trial.
 A case can be rejected at this point because of a lack of evidence or other circumstances; in such cases, charges are dropped, and the defendant is released.
 However, if the DA’s office chooses to prosecute, then the defendant will be formally charged.

 Arraignment and Court Appearance

-At the first court appearance the defendant is arraigned, or informed of the charges against him or her, and given an opportunity to issue a plea: guilty, not guilty, or no contest.
+At the first court appearance, the defendant is arraigned, or informed of the charges against him or her, and given an opportunity to issue a plea: guilty, not guilty, or no contest.
 (In a felony case, the arraignment occurs after a preliminary hearing; in which case it is determined if there is enough evidence to warrant a trial.)
 At this stage, a criminal defense lawyer from our Los Angeles law firm will inform you or a loved one, based upon the evidence and the possible sentences, which plea would be most advantageous and appropriate.
-Upon the conclusion of the arraignment, the court usually issues a bail, informs the defendant of the conditions of the bail, and schedules the date and time for the next hearing.
+Upon the conclusion of the arraignment, the court usually issues bail, informs the defendant of the conditions of the bail, and schedules the date and time for the next hearing.